ansys/pymeilisearch/doc/source/getting-started/index.rst

 Getting started
 ###############

-Getting started with PyMeilisearch is quick and straightforward.
-This guide will walk you through the initial steps to set up and integrate MeiliSearch into your Python project.
+Getting started with PyMeilisearch is a straightforward process that involves setting up and integrating MeiliSearch into your Python project.
+This guide provides instructions to  start and leverage the powerful search capabilities of MeiliSearch in documentation.

 Prerequisites
 -------------
 Before getting started, ensure that you have the following prerequisites:

 * Python: Make sure you have Python installed on your system.
-PyMeilisearch supports Python 3.6 and above.
+PyMeilisearch supports Python 3.7 and preceding.

 * MeiliSearch backend: Decide whether you want to deploy MeiliSearch using a Docker image or use a cloud service.